mrazomej/phd/src/chapter_03/section_08_channel_capacity.md

 performed using 12 IPTG concentrations as detailed in the Methods.
 Curves represent zero-parameter fit predictions made with the maximum entropy distributions as shown in [@Fig:ch3_fig04].
-Points represent inferences made from single-cell fluorescence distributions (See for further details).
+Points represent inferences made from single-cell fluorescence distributions (see Chapter 5 for further details).
 Theoretical curves were smoothed using a Gaussian kernel to remove numerical precision errors.
 (B) Example input-output functions in opposite limits of channel capacity.
 The lower panel illustrates that zero channel capacity